joe-xing-ai/punch/README.md

     - conda env create --file environment_ubuntu.yaml (environment_windows.yml)

-For now we only support Ubuntu and Windows 10 OS
+For now we only support Ubuntu and Windows 10 OS.

-    - conda activate gadget
+    - conda activate punch
-    - cd ./python/ && python main.py --download --dataset_name "food01" --image_folder "./data/food01"

 These initialization procedures will start to download Tensorflow standard datasets.